abdulshaikh55/agora/README.md

 ## Contact
-If you have any advise regarding the project, feel free to [email](mailto:abdulfaizshaikh55@gamil.com) me
+If you have any advise regarding the project, feel free to [email](mailto:abdulfaizshaikh55@gamil.com) me.